U.S. urges restraint after North Korea fires ballistic missile

 U.S. Secretary of State Mike Pompeo is visiting Italy.

 South Korea has said Wednesday’s missile may have been launched from a submarine.
-The move came the day after North Korea announced a resumption of talks with the United States aimed at ending its nuclear program.
+The move came the day after North Korea announced a resumption of talks with the United States aimed at ending its nuclear programme.
+(Reporting by David Brunnstrom; Writing by Crispian Balmer)